Fiat 500 the most vandalised car in Britain

 “A large proportion of our customers approach us having sustained vandalism damage to their cars, with scratches caused by keying being the most common.
 Our network of specialists are able to repair scratches, scuffs and minor dents to cars to a high standard, restoring the original look of the vehicle and of course its original value.
 The average ChipsAway repair costs around £120 and could also save you from claiming through your insurance and losing your no claims bonus!”

-To find out who your local ChipsAway specialist is please click here:
+To find out who your local ChipsAway specialist is, and get your free repair estimate, please click here.